EugeneVuong/SageQdrantSemanticSearch/README.md

 In a .env file,
 `SAMBANOVA_API_KEY=xxxx`.
 Pretend this is working on the edge.
-This will add as the local multimodal model
+This will act as the local multimodal model

 ## Install Required Packages